Provision a Linux SQL Server virtual machine in the Azure portal

 On the PuTTY configuration screen, enter your VM's public IP address.

 Select Open and enter your username and password at the prompts.

 For more information about connecting to Linux VMs, see Create a Linux VM on Azure using the Portal.

 If you see a PuTTY security alert about the server's host key not being cached in the registry, choose from the following options.
 If you trust this host, select Yes to add the key to PuTTy's cache and continue connecting.
 If you want to carry on connecting just once, without adding the key to the cache, select No. If you don't trust this host, select Cancel to abandon the connection.

 Change the SA password

 The new virtual machine installs SQL Server with a random SA password.
-You must reset this password before you can connect to SQL Server with the SA login.
+Reset this password before you connect to SQL Server with the SA login.